Quasi-Experimental Shift-Share Research Designs: Shift-Share IV in Practice

-Columns 1 through 4 of Table 4 document the sensitivity of SSIV estimates to the inclusion of various controls, designed to isolate the conditional random assignment of shocks under alternative versions of Assumption 3.
 Column 1 first replicates column 6 of Table 3 in \textcite{AutorDorn2001} by including in $w_{\ell t}$ period fixed effects, Census division fixed effects, start-of-period conditions (\% college educated, \% foreign-born, \% employment among women, \% employment in routine occupations, and the average offshorability index), and the start-of-period manufacturing share.
 The point estimate is -0.596, with a corrected standard error of 0.114.\footnote{Appendix Table C2 implements three alternative methods for conducting inference in Table 4, reporting conventional state-clustered standard errors as in ADH (which are not exposure-robust), the \textcite{Adao} standard errors (which are asymptotically equivalent to ours but differ in finite samples), and null-imposed confidence intervals obtained from shock-level Lagrange multiplier tests (which may have better finite-sample properties).
-Consistent with the theoretical discussion in Appendix \ref{sec:appx_Inference}, the conventional standard errors are generally too low, while the \textcite{Adao} standard errors are slightly larger than those from Table 4, by 10\textendash 15\% for the main specifications.
+Consistent with the theoretical discussion in Appendix \ref{sec:appx_Inference}, the conventional standard errors are generally too low, while the \textcite{Adao} standard errors are slightly larger than those from Table 4 in most columns.
 Imposing the null widens the confidence interval more substantially, by 30\textendash 50\%, although more so on the left end, suggesting that much larger effects are not rejected by the data.
-This last finding is consistent with \textcite{Adao}, except that we use the equivalent industry-level regression to compute the null-imposed confidence interval.}
+This last finding is consistent with \textcite{Adao}, except that we use the equivalent industry-level regression to compute the null-imposed confidence interval. }

-As noted, the ADH specification in column 1 does not include the lagged manufacturing share control $S_{\ell t}$, which is necessary to solve the ``incomplete shares'' problem in Section \ref{subsec:Extensions}, though it does include a highly correlated control (start-of-period manufacturing share).
+As noted, the ADH specification in column 1 does not include the lagged manufacturing share control $S_{\ell t}$, which is necessary to solve the incomplete shares issue in Section \ref{subsec:Incomplete-shares}, though it does include a highly correlated control (start-of-period manufacturing share).
 In column 2 of Table 4 we isolate within-manufacturing variation in shocks by replacing the latter sum-of-share control with the former.
 The SSIV point estimate remains almost unchanged, at -0.489 (with a standard error of 0.100).
 Here exposure-robust standard errors are obtained from an industry-level regression that drops the implicit service sector shock of $g_{0t}=0$.